jekyllgrim/ZScript_Basics/Best_Practices.md

 So, what are the advantages of this method?
 Basically, there are two.

 First, you can stop using SLADE.
 Or rather, you'll likely still need to use it to set sprite offsets, optimize PNGs and use [TEXTURES](https://zdoom.org/wiki/TEXTURES) visual editor, but otherwise you can easily use other software to edit your files.
+You can use something like Notepad++ with [ZScript syntax highlighting](https://forum.zdoom.org/viewtopic.php?f=37&t=46674) to edit your scripts—while they won't have pop-up tips, like SLADE does, you will have a much easier time saving them and switching between tabs.
+In fact, you won't have to worry that you forgot to save something before closing the archive, saving changes will be faster, and there won't be any chance of SLADE corrupting data (which *can* happen sometimes).

+Second, you'll be able to upload your mod to a GitHub repository.

+## Using GitHub